10266499CC/Capstone-Project/README.md

 # Capstone-Project
-Using the Open University Learning Analytics dataset
+Predicting Student Failure and Dropout using the Open University Learning Analytics dataset